Battgi/Battgi.github.io/README.md

 # battgi.github.io

-A place to upload my school projects and private projects
+A place to upload my school and private projects.